Millerlm012/MobyDick/README.md

 ### Additional Information:

-If you have questions more directly about the code, there is comments.
+If you have questions more directly about the code, there is thourough comments throughout.
 Please see those first and if you have further questions, please ask!

 ### Why did I choose the stack that I did?